 Where is the Palace?

-Kensington Palace is in Kensington London and has been one of the British Royal Family residency for over 300 years.
+The Palace is in the Kensington area of London and has been one of the British Royal Family residency for over 300 years.
 In 1981, when Charles and Diana got married, they lived in this Palace.
 Prince William (The Duke of Cambridge) and Prince Harry both were born and raised there.
 William and Harry went to nursery and schools in the Notting Hill area.
 Charles and Diana lived in the palace even after their divorce in 1996 until Diana died in 1997.
 Their residence has opened doors for the visitors to see the royal life.
 Though Charles and Diana are no more in us but they have left some great things for their fans.
 Now visitors see this place as a wonder.